Bar Kokhba hiding complexes: Ventilation tunnels

 Any underground space used by humans or animals requires a ventilation opening.
 However, in earlier Shephelah facilities like underground winepresses, columbaria and dozens of animal rearing facilities, no ventilation installations or special openings were found, just air entering via the access openings.
 Researchers believe that the temperatures in underground spaces were far lower than outside, which helped avoid suffocation during prolonged stays there.

-Because of this, the hewers of the hiding complex apparently did not originally install any special ventilation openings, since during the hewing only few people were in the systems, with the tunnel openings unblocked and uncamouflaged.
+Because of this, the hewers of the hiding complex apparently did not originally install any special ventilation openings, since during the hewing, few people were in the systems, with the tunnel openings unblocked and uncamouflaged.
 It is assumed the rebels did not properly estimate the hiding complex's' capacity to contain such large numbers of fugitives without ventilation.
 The need for ventilation arose, therefore, only when the revolt erupted, as fighters and their families filled the hiding complex, blocking their openings, and lit oil lamps inside, which also consumed oxygen.
 Only then were makeshift passages breached from the underground complex to the surface, damaging the hiding complexes' security installations.

 These passages can be easily identified, as they were hastily hewn, usually at the expense of the complex's original planning.
 An example can be found in the small system at Horvat Nakik, where a crude connection was made via a very narrow, 15 cm-diameter tunnel, from the complex's interior section to the ventilation shaft of the nearby public complex.
 In the public complex itself ventilation issues needed solving, and a passage was breached from the nearby columbarium connecting to the complex's central courtyard through the ceiling.

 At Horvat Shem Tov, whose access was via a secured, sophisticated tunnel, a ventilation tunnel was breached from the entrance chamber to the ceiling of the inner room.
 Not a single locking mechanism was incorporated in this ventilation system, clearly hewn in haste and unplanned.

 In contrast to the small hiding complexes, ventilation was not an issue at all in the large ones.
 The reason is the incorporation of large earlier facilities, mainly bell caves with camouflaged upper openings, obviating the need to block the tunnel openings exiting already.
 These facilities served as reserve "air tanks", enabling free air flow into the complex.